DeanHenze/ORACLES_WISPER/calibration_modelling/humidity_dependence/readme.md.txt

 ----------------------------------
 Data for all Mako isotope ratio humidity dependence calibrations for the ORACLES field project.
-The variables dD*_permil and d18O*_permil are shifted relative to the dD and d18O measurements so that dD*=0 and d18O*=0 for the measurement taken at the highest humidity for that calibration run.
+The variables dD*_permil and d18O*_permil are shifted relative to the dD and d18O measurements so that dD*=0 and d18O*=0 for the measurement taken at the highest humidity for the respective calibration run.

 gulper_humidity_dependence_cals.csv:
 ----------------------------------